alessiogandelli/geospatial-uppsala-housing/README.md

 ```
 then i saved the output file to a osm file

+## extract osm data from a big area
+is better to use https://extract.bbbike.org/ insted of overpass so you can get all the osm information for a specific area

 ## osm2pgsql
 the task now is to import the osm file to a postgres database, i used [osm2pgsql](https://osm2pgsql.org/doc/manual.html) to do that